 Both Donations and Volunteer Work are needed throughout the Carolinas.
 We have listed all needs below.

-Metrolina Baptist Association encourages you to give in one of three ways:
+Metrolina Baptist Association encourages you to give in one of two ways:

 - Gift cards